simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

 ### A

-{{< figure src="tech-abbreviations-encryption-ai.png" alt="A section illustrating tech-related abbreviations.
+{{< figure src="tech-abbreviations-encryption-ai.webp" alt="A section illustrating tech-related abbreviations.
 A visual representation of data encryption and AI." caption="Unlocking the Digital World with Tech Abbreviations." >}}

 - **ACL**: Access Control List